-These paintings are usually listed on auction sites as being sold as a pair, but the information in auction catalogues is sometimes unclear about which portrait is which, one catalogue identifying the portrait of Edward as a girl.
+These paintings are usually listed on auction sites as being sold as a pair, but the information in sometimes unclear about which portrait is which.
+One source identifies the portrait of Edward as a girl.

 Edward Michael Hopton (1884-1916), aged 5 or 6, and Guy William Hopton, aged 8 or 9 (1881-1915), were the sons of Lieutenant General Sir Edward Hopton KCB DL JP and Clare Ellen Trafford.
 Both sons died during the Great War, Edward of pneumonia while on service in Egypt and Guy in action on the Western Front.

 - Medium: oil on canvas.

 - Dimensions: each painting 610 x 915 mm (0.56 m²), Christie’s; 600 x 900 mm (0.54 m²), Toovey; 608 x 914 (0.56 m²), Sotheby’s; 597 x 900 (0.54 m²), Roseby’s; average 604 x 907 mm (0.55 m²).